mrmidaw/github-finder/README.md

 - Tailwind CSS
 - Daisy Ui
 - PropTypes
-- Hooks (useState, useEffect, useReducer, createContext, useContext)
+- Hooks (useState, useEffect, useReducer, createContext, useContext, useParams)
 - Framer Motion
+- Axios

 ## Requirements

 First, you should install dependencies using
 ### npm install

 Second, you should create .env file in the root folder with following things: